JDCodeIt/node_rental/README.md

 # node_rental
 Minetest mod that allows a player to rent out any node they have.
-Requires money mod.
+Requires <A href=https://github.com/ChaosWormz/minetest-money>money</A> mod .

 Players craft the rental office node from materials.